 Typically constructed from the outside of the building continuous walling oversails the edge of the primary structure with SFS studs being fixed via cleats maximising floor area.
-More information can be found in our SFS Specification Manual, which is able to download at the bottom of this page.
+More information can be found in our SFS Specification Manual, which is able to download from our downloads centre.

 The projecting cleat leg can vary from 100mm to 300mm in increments of 25mm.
 Slots allow the cleat to be used as a deflection cleat.
 Alternatively, the cleat can be fixed through the holes to act as a dead load cleat supporting the wall.